 One minute travelling at 100 miles an hour all the way to the top… the next, powerless to move or do anything other than look back through the haze and ask: “What the hell happened?”

 Hart was ringside that night in Wolverhampton to see Turpin collide with his own fate.

 And when he hears talk of fighters on the rise, and particularly the current hype surrounding Anthony Joshua, he remembers with vivid clarity just what the sport can do to those whose talent cannot match the hype.

 “Turpin was highly touted and a beautiful boxer.
 It made what happened that night all the more crushing.

 “There had been a few mutterings about his chin earlier in his career.
-A seventh round TKO defeat in 1969 and and KO defeat in his previous bout 1972 had cast doubts but nothing could have prepared him, or us at ringside, for what was to come.
+A seventh-round TKO defeat in 1969 and KO defeat in his previous bout 1972 had cast doubts but nothing could have prepared him, or us at ringside, for what was to come.

 “In those days the press was right up on the ring apron and I recall the old Daily Mail reporter Peter Moss talking on the ringside phone to the sports desk in London.